Ara-Chobanyan/Classroom-Database/README.md

 - Creating code that does not repeat for when opening the database.
 - Usage of the proper functions from the database/SQL library (Like when to open and close a database, as well proper parameters for queries).
 - Creating test for the SQL based functions.
+(Shot my self in the foot in the way I destined the SQL functions.
+Next project will not have the same design)

 # Credit